ShrutiSMorab/lastmile-delivery-sql-analytics/README.md

 operational world I know: stations, delivery windows, package flow.

-The project was scaffolded with AI assistance (Claude) as a learning tool — the schema and dataset were generated to give me a realistic sandbox, and I work through every query myself following a structured study plan (see STUDY_WALKTHROUGH).
+The project was scaffolded with AI assistance (Claude) as a learning tool — the schema and dataset were generated to give me a realistic sandbox.
+The analysis questions come from my own operational experience, and I write and run every query myself, following a structured study plan (see STUDY_WALKTHROUGH).

 ## Tools